Engee documentation

 To use this parameter, set the Sensor array parameter to Partitioned array or Replicated subarray and set the Subarray steering method parameter to Phase.

-Specify the layout of replicated subarrays.
+Specify the location of the replicated subarrays.

 Dependencies

-To use this parameter, set the Sensor array parameters to Replicated subarray.
+To use this parameter, set the Sensor array parameter to `Replicated subarray'.

-• If Grid size is an integer scalar, the array has an equal number of subarrays in each row and each column.
+• If Grid size is an integer scalar, then the array has an equal number of subarrays in each row and each column.

 mvdr beamformer 2